AthinaKyriakou/ROSE/tutorials/add_explainer.md

 # Contributing an explainer to ROSE

-This tutorial describes how to integrate an explanation method i.e. explainer into ROSE.
-We assume that you have already forked the ROSE repository to your own account.
+This tutorial describes how to integrate a new explainer into ROSE.
+We assume that you have already forked the ROSE repository to your own working space.

+In short, adding a new explainer to ROSE involves the following steps:
+- Creating new file
+    - [x] ./cornac/explainer/name_explainer.py
+- Implementing function
+     - [x] Explainer.explain_one_recommendation_to_user()
+- Updating existing files
+     - [x] ./cornac/models/\_\_init__.py
+     - [x] ./cornac/explainer/config.yml
+     - [x] ./cornac/experiment/config_experiment.yml
+- Rebuilding the project

+We provide a step-by-step example on how to integrate the explainer PHI4MF.

 ## Directory & file structure

-For convenience assume that the explainer of interest is PHI4MF.
 A new explainer can be added as one python file like follows:
 ```
 ROSE
 │